-- 1) Using the 0.5"-wide zip-ties, secure the rear header hose to the rockshaft.
-Also secure the front header hose where it goes past the cylinders that torque the rockshaft (see Photo G). - 2) Attach warning tags to header hose.
+1) Using 0.5"-wide zip-tie, secure the front header hose where it goes past the cylinders that torque the rockshaft (see Photo G).
+Secure any other longer hoses to keep them from rubbing on frame, or dropping into the path of stalks, etc.

+2) Attach warning tags to header hose.
 These are an important reminder to not crack any fittings open until the pressure gauge reads zero.
 The UniForce system remains pressurized when openers are in the 'up' position.
 Remove pressure by moving the remote's switch or lever into 'Float.'
 Don't assume you'll always remember this-install the tags.
 Also, someone else might be operating the drill, and try to repair something.